Laos & Thailand on a Shoestring

 Welcome to bustling Hanoi, the capital of Vietnam.
 Today is arrival day so there are no activities planned.
 Please arrive at our start point hotel before 6pm for an important group meeting.
 At this meeting you CEO will ask to sight your travel insurance, check that you have a visas for Vietnam and complete some other paper work.
 Please note that you MUST arrive on tour with your Vietnam visa.
 Please refer to the visa information section of these trip notes for more information on obtaining your Vietnamese visa.
+Enjoy one of two street food crawls with the group and CEO while in Hanoi.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Spend your day relaxing or exploring the city & adjust to the frantic pace and humid heat of Hanoi.
 Why not take the chance to visit Tran Quoc Pagoda, the Temple of Literature (Van Mieu) or Ho Chi Minh’s Mausoleum and Museum.
 The Mausoleum houses the remains of Ho Chi Minh, the founding father of unified Vietnam (closed October-November).
 Don't miss taking a walk through Hanoi's Old Quarter – a maze of streets, each one traditionally devoted to a different product or industry, and the nearby Hoan Kiem Lake.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members Our hotel in Hanoi is located in the Old Quarter some 20 minutes walk to the Hoan Kiem Lake (the sacred and historic center of Hanoi).
 Make sure you grab a map and hotel card before you leave the hotel to ensure you can get back.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
-Computers and free wifi are available.
+Free wifi are available.

 Explore a bit of Hanoi in the morning before an afternoon flight to Vientiane, the capital of Laos.
 There is a wealth of cultural delights to discover - on foot, by bicycle or, for the less energetic, by tuk-tuk.
 Visit Laos' most important national monument, Phat That Luang, or meander down the dusty riverside tracks to find villages full of friendly children, dogs and chickens.
 A visit to Vientiane's vibrant, colorful morning market (which incidentally is open all day!) is worthwhile, to find plenty of local treasures.
 A great way to round off the day is to enjoy a spectacular sunset over the Mekong.
 Our hotel is centrally located within walking distance of all the town’s main sights.
 All hotel rooms are double or twin share with air conditioning, safe deposit box, and en suite bathrooms.
 Approx travel time: Transfer hotel to Hanoi airport: 45 min Flight Hanoi to Vientiane: 1.25 hrs Transfer airport to Vientiane hotel: 15 min.